Fast read

 4. Water ingress

-As the name suggests, water ingress is when water penetrates the solar panel, usually due to compromised seals or gaps in the panel’s casing, or delamination.
+As the name suggests, water ingress is when water penetrates the solar panel, usually because of compromised seals or gaps in the panel’s casing, or delamination.
 The presence of water can damage the internal components, leading to reduced efficiency and inevitably a complete failure.

 5. Burn marks